dgawdzik/dgquant/README.md

 lean config list
 ```

 The configuration is stored in globally in user folder under `~/.lean/config`.
-It can be intially set by the following:
+It can be initially set by the following:

 ```zsh
 lean config set engine-image quantconnect/lean:17034